 - We decide

 Sometimes a leader must take swift action and make arbitrary decisions; however, doing so too often will alienate the team.
-On the other hand, an organization with little leadership, where each person is acting as their own department head, will also have a hard time getting team buy-in.
-Rowan advises leaders to focus on creating Win-Win goals for the company and the employee that incentivize both parties to support the success of the initiative.
+On the other hand, an organization with little leadership, where each person is acting as their own department head, will also find it difficult to achieve team buy-in.
+RCL advises leaders to focus on creating Win/Win goals for the company and the employee that incentivize both parties to support the success of the initiative.

 Know Your Team

 In today’s time-starved work environment, we often fail to make the effort to get to know colleagues and those who work in our teams.
 This can lead to challenges when it comes time to get buy-in for a project.
 For example, you need the team to stay late to finish a major task so you offer to treat everyone to dinner.
-The offer is not enthusiastically received: had you known that key players on your team need to get home to their children, you might have chosen another strategy.
+However, what they really want is to get home.

 Be Fair and Consistent

-Leaders are under tremendous pressure to be perceived as fair and treating individuals equally.
-This is virtually impossible because no two people are alike, and each has varying needs.
-Rowan gives the following example: Imagine you have a seasoned executive who wants to work from home a few days a week; and then a newer employee, who needs more supervision, asks for the same consideration.
-Do you say no to both to be seen as treating everyone fairly?
+In RCL, we give the following example: Imagine you have a seasoned executive who wants to work from home a few days a week, and then a newer employee, who needs more supervision, asks for the same consideration.
+Will you say no to both to appear fair?

 A good leader must be flexible, yet consistent when making decisions.
 Well-defined standards for decision-making that are clearly communicated to the team will go a long way toward maintaining team engagement.
 Invest the time to consider the needs of the individual and the organization.
 A transparent and consistent decision-making process will help you build teams that are engaged and provide the foundation for the buy-in essential to success.